jengelhart0/csci3081_flashphoto/README.md

   - start periodic checking
   - missing brace

-If you have questions about whether something is appropriate, see John.

 Furthermore, if you want to pair/group program, your git commit messages should reflect this, so that all members receive participation credit for doing it, not just the one that actually commits the work.
 To do so, add a line like this to